JRsuppanut/JRsuppanut/README.md

 =========================================================================

 i'm a student of Computer Enginnering, Beginner Game Developer and Software Developer
-* 🌍  I'm based in Chachoengsao, Thailand
+* 🌍  Based in Chachoengsao, Thailand
-* 🧠  I'm currently learning about Game Development
+* 🧠  Currently interested about Game Development

 ---